OpenSocialMonitor/OpenSocialMonitor/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+Contributions are welcome and needed!
 Here's how you can help:

 ### Extending to New Platforms